Sanibel & Captiva

 Wheelchair access beach walkway at Lighthouse Beach Park.
 Photo: Paula Bendfeldt-Diaz.

-Best times to go
+Best times to go to Sanibel

 Since this is an easy to access beach because it is so close to the Sanibel causeway it is often crowded so it’s best to visit during the week.
 If you plan to visit during a weekend in season or on a holiday you will need to arrive before 10am to find parking.